gritzko/librdx/RDXJ.md

 Simply put, they always go sorted: `{"A", "B", "C"}`.
 Set elements can be inserted, removed or replaced.

-*Multiplexed* collections are version vectors or counters.
+*Multiplexed* collections are version vectors, counters and suchlike.
 In such a collection, each author's contribution is kept separately.
-There is at most one contribution from each author: `(40@a1ec-3, 20@b0b-1)`.
+There is at most one element contributed by each author: `(20@b0b-1, 40@a1ec-3)`.
-Those can be added or updated.
+Elements can be inserted or updated by the respective author.

+Note the `@` notation.
+Every RDX element, `FIRST` or `PLEX`, has a revision id attached.
+A revision id is a 128-bit logical time stamp, same as `R`.
+The author identifier takes 64 bits, another 64 is the revision number ("time").

  ## Nesting